umbraco/UmbracoDocs/12/umbraco-vendr/core/key-concepts/order-calculation-state.md

 ## Accessing Price Values

 In the different calculation extension points Vendr will often pass you **both** an `Order` object and the `OrderCalculation` object.
-We pass the order so that you can get access to any information held on it that you may need for calculations, such as custom properties.
+We pass the order to get you access to any information held on it that you may need for calculations, such as custom properties.
 This shouldn't be used for accessing any price related values of the order.

 As mentioned above, in order to maintain data integrity during the calculation process, the order itself is not updated until the end.
 This means that any calculations based on the order entities price values would be based on the orders **previously calculated price values**.